IEc-NFWF/nfwf-ckan-extensions/README.md

-# nfwf-ckan-extensions
-CKAN extensions for the NFWF data repository site
+This repository includes the code for NFWF project.